 OVERVIEW: The Ahmanson Foundation makes about 450 grants each year in a variety of interest areas in Los Angeles County.
 Although grants range from $5,000 to $1 million, most have been in the $10,000 to $50,000 range.
 Unlike many foundations, Ahmanson does not conduct any of its application process online.

 IP TAKE: Ahmanson is not the foundation to approach for program support or general operating support.
-There are plenty of other foundations in the city that prefer those types of requests.
-Regardless of your issue area, pitch a proposal for infrastructure development, supply purchases, technical upgrades, or property acquisitions.
+There are plenty of other foundations in the city that consider those types of requests.
+Grant seekers should pitch a proposal for infrastructure development, supply purchases, technical upgrades, or property acquisitions.

-In the past, Ahmanson has shown its support for the Hope Street Margolis Family Center and Taking the Reins, a nonprofit serving adolescent girls with equestrian training.
-Other grants have gone to the Center Theatre Group, the African American Male Achievers Network, Alternative Living for the Aging, and Upward Bound House.
+Past grantees include the Hope Street Margolis Family Center and Taking the Reins, a nonprofit serving adolescent girls with equestrian training.
+Ahmanson has also supported the Center Theatre Group, the African American Male Achievers Network, Alternative Living for the Aging, and Upward Bound House.

 The grant application process is somewhat old-fashioned, as letters of inquiry can be submitted throughout the year through standard mail.
 There are no official forms to fill out, and proposals are considered at quarterly board meetings and weekly executive committee meetings.
 Organizations located in Los Angeles County that can accomplish their goals in a reasonable time frame are the most likely to receive support.

 General inquiries should be directed to firstname.lastname@example.org or 310-278-0770.